History

 Smørbrød in Oslo

-Theatercaféen on Stortingsgata is the 1900 art-nouveau brasserie opposite Nationaltheatret, in the same family for four generations, with a portrait gallery of its regulars on the walls.
+Theatercaféen on Stortingsgata is the 1900 art-nouveau brasserie opposite Nationaltheatret, in the same family for four generations, with a portrait gallery.

 Signature: Norwegian smorbrod, Plateau of seasonal fish